Wigan-Coding-Meet-Up/hello-world/README.md

 # Hello World

 Hello World BoilerPlate Repo for Wigan Coding Meet Up.
-Explanitory purposes.
+Project setup.
+Once you have completed this project setup then please move onto the <b>STARTHERE.md</b> file in the repository github page.

 ## Getting Started

-Start by creating a new folder on your Desktop called <b>projects</b>
+Start by creating a new folder on your Desktop called <b>projects</b>.
+If you already done this then move onto the next step, fork and clone.

 In your Terminal